You can already shop Walmart's Black Friday deals — and more are on the way | CNN Underscored

 Ninja 4-Quart Air Fryer ($69, originally $89; walmart.com)

-This Ninja Air Fryer has four quarts of cooking capacity, which is the perfect size for an apartment countertop.
-It cooks and fries food with up to 75% less fat, and has a wide range of temperatures to help you prepare everything from frozen french fries to reheated buffalo wings.
+This Ninja Air Fryer has 4 quarts of cooking capacity, which is the perfect size for an apartment countertop.
+It cooks and fries food with up to 75% less fat and has a wide range of temperatures to help you prepare everything from frozen french fries to reheated Buffalo wings.

 Crayola Wooden Art Easel ($40, originally $54.97; walmart.com)